 After selection of datasets according to this procedure, sometimes what remained in the highest-ranked source are data from more than one dialect of a given language, without a standard variety indicated.
-Where these didn’t differ with regard to the presence vs. absence of uvulars and ejectives, handling such cases was unproblematic, and the first listed dialect was kept while all others were removed from the datasets.
+Where these did not differ with regard to the presence vs. absence of uvulars and ejectives, handling such cases was unproblematic, and the first listed dialect was kept while all others were removed from the datasets.
 In cases where different dialects of a language for which no standard variety was indicated differed with regard to the presence or absence of ejectives, all datasets were retained.
 This was the case only five times, namely for Kawarrang-Ogh Undjan, Western Balochi, Portuguese, and North Junín Quechua.
-The datasets are distinguished by modifying glottocodes by an index (i.e. North Junín Quechua has the glottocode nort2980, and we distinguish the different datasets here as nort2980_01, nort2980_02, and nort2980_03).
+The datasets are distinguished by modifying glottocodes (see Section 3.3) by an index (i.e. North Junín Quechua has the glottocode nort2980, and we distinguish the different datasets here as nort2980_01, nort2980_02, and nort2980_03).

 3.2.
 Elevation data

-Another point of criticism which Everett (2013a) has received pertained to the problematic use of point coordinates to represent the geographical location of a language.
+Another point of criticism which Everett (2013a) received pertained to the problematic use of point coordinates to represent the geographical location of languages.
 In response, Everett (2013b) has computed mean elevation of 100km and 500km ranges around dot coordinates to account or possible differences in slope and topography of the terrain surrounding the point coordinate representing the languages.
 Instead of relying on point coordinates, here, we do away entirely with reliance on more or less arbitrarily chosen point coordinates as the basis for obtaining information on the elevation of the region in which a language is spoken.
 Instead, …

 3.3.
 Genealogical affiliations and areal breakdown

 For modelling the effect of altitude on the distribution of ejective and uvular consonants while taking into account the genealogical structure of the world’s languages, we have relied on the Glottolog’s classification of the world’s languages (Hammarström et al. 2020), which tends to be conservative in accepting proposals for genealogical relations by insisting on documented evidence for form-meaning similarities that are explained in a least costly manner by inheritance from a common ancestor.
 The dataset underlying Glottolog assigns unique alphanumeric identifiers (“glottocodes”) to both languages and language families, but does not explicitly treat language isolates as singleton language families.
 For the purpose of our analysis, we have assigned these to pseudo-families called “isolate_1,” “isolate_2” etc. to reflect the fact that they, like language families, represent of genealogically independent lineages.
-Glottolog also retains some data for bookkeeping purposes, which are assigned to a pseudo-family with the glottocode “book1242”; we have removed these entries from the dataset, as Glottolog informs that for each such entry that it “has been retired and is featured here only for bookkeeping purposes.
-Either the entry has been replaced with one or more more accurate entries or it has been retired because it was based on a misunderstanding to begin with.”
+Glottolog also retains some data for bookkeeping purposes, which are assigned to a pseudo-family with the glottocode “book1242”; we have removed these entries from the dataset, as Glottolog informs its users that for each such entry that it: “has been retired and is featured here only for bookkeeping purposes.
+Either the entry has been replaced with one or more accurate entries or it has been retired because it was based on a misunderstanding to begin with.”